MukeshPyatla/MLOPS-Secure-Churn/README.md

 ### Explainable AI (XAI)
 This project goes beyond just prediction.
 It implements model explainability using **SHAP (SHapley Additive exPlanations)** to understand the key drivers behind each churn prediction.
 This crucial step translates a black-box model into actionable business intelligence.

+### Interactive Web Application
+- **Streamlit Dashboard**: A comprehensive web application showcasing all aspects of the MLOps pipeline
+- **Real-time Predictions**: Interactive customer churn prediction with instant results
+- **Visual Analytics**: Beautiful charts and graphs for data exploration and model insights
+- **Business Intelligence**: Actionable recommendations and ROI analysis for stakeholders

 ## 5. Results and Findings

 * **Predictive Accuracy**: The XGBoost model achieved an **F1-score of 0.82** on the held-out test set.
 This strong score indicates an effective balance between correctly identifying potential churners (recall) and not misclassifying too many loyal customers (precision).